Phileodontist/Data_Analysis_Notebooks/README.md

 A webpage scrapping exercise, using UCSD's Linguistics Department course offering webpage as a data set to look into the distribution of course offerings over the past four years.

 ## Statistical Analysis on Inference in Old Age:
-An experiment based on a simulated dataset, focusing on experimental design and statistical methods . <br/> **(Final Project for LIGN 251: Statistical Methods in Linguistics)**
+An experiment based on a simulated dataset, focusing on experimental design and statistical methods; in addition to a section on how misleading results can be obtained. <br/> **(Final Project for LIGN 251: Statistical Methods in Linguistics)**